CHAPTER 4 The Hidden Tragedy of an Invasion from Eurasia (North-Western Asia)

 »Physically the Badarians were of the type, which we have come to recognize as characteristically Upper Egyptian: lean, lightly built, men of medium height.
 With long narrow heads, brown skins, dark wavy hair, and exceedingly sparse beards.
 An agricultural and pastoral people, their unwarlike nature is attested by the complete absence from their graves and settlements of any save hunting weapon. « (William C. Hayes 1953, p.
 14)

-»The Invaders of Egypt is entirely different to any known
+»The Invaders of Egypt are entirely different to any known

 among native Egyptians. « (Petrie 1895/1996, p. vii)